Australia will send spy jet, missiles to help UAE fend off Iran

 The US-Israeli attack on Iran

-Iran has targeted Israel and Gulf states, widening a conflict that’s drawn over a dozen nations into the fray.
+Iran has targeted Israel and Gulf states, widening a conflict that has drawn more than a dozen nations into the fray.

-Meantime, Iran’s deputy foreign minister said Tehran will only end the conflict if it’s assured it won’t be attacked again.
+Meantime, Iran’s Deputy Foreign Minister said Tehran will end the conflict only if it is assured it will not be attacked again.

 Mr Albanese and Mr Marles reiterated that Australia will not send ground troops to Iran and that its involvement is solely for defensive purposes.